 Parkinson’s signs and symptoms may include:

-Loss of involuntary movements – You may experience decreased ability to perform unconscious movement, such as blinking, smiling, or swinging your arms while you walk
+- Loss of involuntary movements – You may experience decreased ability to perform an unconscious movement, such as blinking, smiling, or swinging your arms while you walk

 Currently, Parkinson’s disease cannot be cured.
 However, the right medications might significantly improve your symptoms.
 Occasionally, your doctor may even suggest surgery to regulate certain regions of your brain to help improve your symptoms.